sinangoker/mobiquity-packer/README.md

 ## About the Packer

-Packer library has a static API ```pack``` that takes ```filePath``` as absolute path of input file and returns ```output``` as a string.
+Packer library has a static API ```pack``` that takes absolute ```filePath``` as input parameter and returns ```output``` as a string.
 ```
 public static String pack(String filePath) throws APIException
 ```

 ### Solver Algorithm
-The dynamic programming solution is based on the recursive 0-1 Knapsack problem is applied to solve packer challange.
+A dynamic programming solution based on the recursive 0-1 Knapsack problem is applied to solve packer challange.
 ```
 https://en.wikipedia.org/wiki/Knapsack_problem#Dynamic_programming_in-advance_algorithm
 ```